The Restricted Partition and q-Partial Fractions: The eval operator

 where $g_{j}(x)=p_{1}(x)\cdots\widehat{p_{j}(x)}\cdots p_{k}(x)$ and $\ \widehat{ }$ refers to dropping the corresponding factor. \end{thm}

 It is easier to visualize the mechanism of extended cover-up method for a smaller case.
 The partial fractions (\ref{extended_cover_up_eqn}) can be viewed as

 From the above expression one can easily notice that in order to obtain the term associated with $p_{i}(x)$ one has to drop $p_{i}(x)$ factor from the denominator (as if covering it) and evaluate the resulting expression with $p_{i}(x)$.
-Readers familiar with the Fourier-Dedekind sum can see the analogy of this process with the reciprocity theorem \cite{Beck,uk} of Fourier-Dedekind sums.

-Now, having explained the basic ideas, we prove a result on eval operator when one has powers of polynomials.
-From Lemma \ref{lem_res}(3) one can easily see

-The result is not straightforward if there is a power on $f_{1}(x)$.
-We prove this result below using iterated partial fractions.
+For our further computations we need to perform eval with respect to powers of irreducible polynomials.